-Ambulance - Use of an ambulance (land or air) for Emergencies, including, but not limited to, ambulance or ambulance transport services provided through the 911 Emergency response system is covered without prior authorization when the Member reasonably believes that the behavioral health condition requires Emergency Health Care Services that require ambulance transport services.
+Ambulance - Use of an ambulance (land or air) for Emergencies, including, but not limited to, ambulance or ambulance transport services provided through the 911 emergency response system is covered without Prior Authorization when the Member reasonably believes that the Mental Health Care and Substance Related and Addictive Disorder requires Emergency Health Care Services that require ambulance transport services.

-Use of an ambulance or a psychiatric transport service for a non-Emergency is covered only when specifically authorized by USBHPC and if:
+Use of an ambulance or a psychiatric transport service for a non-emergency is covered only when specifically authorized by USBHPC and if:

-- USBHPC or a Network Practitioner determines the Member's condition requires the use of services that only a licensed ambulance (or psychiatric transport van) can provide; and - The use of other means of transportation would endanger the Member's health. - These services are covered only when the vehicle transports the Member to or from covered Behavioral Health Care Services. - Laboratory Services Diagnostic and therapeutic laboratory services are covered when ordered by a Network Practitioner in connection with the Medically Necessary diagnosis and treatment of Mental Disorder and/or Substance-Related and Addictive Disorder. - 3.
-Inpatient Prescription Drugs Inpatient prescription drugs are covered only when prescribed by a USBHPC Network Practitioner for treatment of a Mental Disorder or Substance-Related and Addictive Disorder while the Member is confined to an Inpatient Treatment Center or, in the case of treatment of Substance-Related and Addictive Disorder a Residential Treatment Center. - 4.
-Injectable Psychotropic Medications Injectable psychotropic medications are covered if prescribed by a USBHPC Network Practitioner for treatment of a Mental Disorder. - 5.
-Psychological and Neuropsychological Testing Medically Necessary psychological testing is covered when authorized/ prior authorized by USBHPC and provided by a Network Practitioner who has the appropriate training and experience to administer such tests. neuropsychological testing does not require prior authorization unless required by the Health Plan.
+- USBHPC or a network practitioner determines the Member's condition requires the use of services that only a licensed ambulance (or psychiatric transport van) can provide; and - The use of other means of transportation would endanger the Member's health. - These services are covered only when the vehicle transports the Member to or from covered Mental Health Care and Substance Related and Addictive Disorder. - 2.
+Laboratory Services Diagnostic and therapeutic laboratory services are covered when ordered by a network practitioner in connection with the Medically Necessary diagnosis and treatment of Mental Health Disorder and/or Substance-Related and Addictive Disorder. - 3.
+Inpatient Prescription Drugs Inpatient prescription drugs are covered only when prescribed by a USBHPC network practitioner for treatment of a Mental Health Disorder or Substance-Related and Addictive Disorder while the Member is confined to an Inpatient Treatment Center or Residential Treatment Center. - 4.
+Injectable Psychotropic Medications Injectable psychotropic medications are covered if prescribed by a USBHPC network practitioner for treatment of a Mental Health Care Disorder. - 5.
+Psychological and Neuropsychological Testing Medically Necessary psychological testing is covered when authorized/prior authorized by USBHPC and provided by a network practitioner who has the appropriate training and experience to administer such tests.
+Neuropsychological testing does not require Prior Authorization unless required by the Health Plan.

-IV.
 Exclusions and Limitations of Benefits

 Unless described as a Covered Health Care Service in Section 5.
-Your Medical Benefits and the behavioral health supplement, the following services and benefits described below are excluded from coverage or limited under this Health Plan.
+Your Medical Benefits, the following services and benefits described below are excluded from coverage or limited under this Health Plan.
 Any supplement must be an attachment to this Combined Evidence of Coverage and Disclosure Form.
 (Note: Additional exclusions and limitations may be included with the explanation of your benefits in the additional materials.)
-For a list of other exclusions for behavioral health care services, please see your behavioral health supplement to the Combined Evidence of Coverage and Disclosure Form for USBHPC.